Financial-Times/message-queue-gonsumer/README.md

  `consumer.NewConsumer(QueueConf, func (message Message), httpClient).Start()`

-According the QueConf it will start consuming messages on one or more streams and call the passed in function for every message.
+According the QueueConfig it will start consuming messages on one or more streams and call the passed in function for every message.
 Make sure the function you pass in is thread safe.

 ```go
 conf := QueueConfig{